Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     ❯ istio-system
     ```

 The rest of the prompts relate to the Istio agents.
-Continue on with the section [Additional Agent Configuration](#additional-agent-configuration).
+Continue with [Discovery Agent prompts](#discovery-agent-prompts).

 #### If Istio is not installed